-All charges are due and payable at registration.
+All charges are due and payable at the end of the add/drop period.
 Payment due will be the semester charges minus financial aid through scholarships, grants, or loans.
-This arrangement is the least expensive and most cost-effective plan for the student.
-However, because some students are not able to pay all charges at once, monthly payments for the remaining balance after financial aid has been subtracted will be made through automatic withdrawals.
-There is no additional service or interest charge.
+Because some students are not able to pay all charges at once, monthly payments for the remaining balance can be arranged through a payment plan.
 The prior semester's account must be paid in full before the next semester.
 The Vice President for Business and Campus Operations must approve exceptions before another semester's registration.